Andrii-Kutil/cinema/README.md

 ## <a name='purpose'></a>Project purpose

-This project is a simple version of cinema.
+This project is a simple version of cinema tickets booking functionality.

 <hr>

 This cinema has basic functions such as:

 Available functions for all users:
-* registration
+* account registration
 * log in/log out
 * view all movies, available movie sessions and cinema halls

 Available functions for users with a USER role only:
-* add movie sessions in a cart
+* add movie sessions to a cart
 * view the shopping cart
 * complete and view orders